Eden-Kramer-Lab/time_rescale/README.md

 + handles spiking data with trial structure (label different trials with `trial_id`)
 + adjust for censoring of ISIs caused by short trials (`adjust_for_short_trials`).

+See [Example Usage](#example-usage) for more details on how to use the package and associated methods.

 ### Installation ###
 ```python
 pip install time_rescale